DMacGillivray/soccer-predictions/README.md

     <img src="https://github.com/DMacGillivray/soccer-predictions/blob/master/notebooks/saved-images/eda-home-goals-poisson-fit-diagnosisplots.PNG" width="1008" height="1008" />
 </p>

 Note: Research has shown that the [Home Field Advantage varies from league to league](https://dashee87.github.io/data%20science/python/home-advantage-in-football-leagues-around-the-world/).
 The European leagues seem similar, but based on watching soccer, I am not convinced they are the same.
 Therefore, I propose training a separate model for each league.
 I suspect that the same type of model (e.g. decision tree) may work best across multiple leagues, but I think the fitted parameters could be different.
-I base this suspicion on my intuition that the style of soccer played in each league is different.

 ### 5.3 Odds